Looking to conduct research? Want to run a survey? Need to collect people’s opinions and attitudes?

 Down below, you can see an example of a semantic differential questionnaire.
 Usually, semantic differential scale questions are created on a 7-point answer scale starting from the negative polar and moving towards the positive one but this is not obligatory.

 You can add as many topics to your survey/questionnaire and easily gather the responses for further analysis.
-If you’re using LeadQuizzes to create a survey based on the semantic differential scale, it’s advanced reporting feature will allow you to easily collect, export, and assess all of the answers.
+If you’re using LeadQuizzes to make a survey based on the semantic differential scale, it’s advanced reporting feature will allow you to easily collect, export, and assess all of the answers.

 Semantic differential vs. other types of survey scales